Army Reserve (United Kingdom): South African War, the need for reform and formation of the Territorial Force

 At the same time, a number of service companies were raised from volunteer units, employed as integral companies of their sister regular battalions, and were well regarded in the field.
 The decision was taken in late December to form a new force, the Imperial Yeomanry, to consist of mounted infantry.
 Whilst the Yeomanry provided many of the officers and NCOs, only a small number of the junior ranks came from existing Yeomanry regiments, with some more from Volunteer corps.
 The units performed well, but recruiting proceeded in fits and starts—recruitment stopped in May, and was only resumed in early 1901—and so an adequate supply of manpower was not always available.
 Sixty militia battalions, around 46,000 men, also volunteered and were eventually sent to South Africa.
 They were employed mainly on lines of communication, and regarded as second-line troops of low quality; this was unsurprising, as they were strongly deficient in officers, heavily composed of men of 18 and 19, who were regarded as too young by the Regular Army, with many of their best and most experienced men already deployed with regular units as members of the Militia Reserve.

 The dominions and colonies provided 57 contingents, overwhelmingly of volunteer forces as none had a substantial full-time force; those from Canada alone numbered some 7,400 Altogether, Britain and her empire deployed some half a million soldiers.

-After the South African War, the Conservative government embarked on a series of reorganisations which had a negative impact on all the auxiliary forces.
+After the South African War, the Conservative government embarked on a series of reorganisations that had a negative impact on all the auxiliary forces.
 The Militia was heavily understrength and disorganised, whilst the number of recruits for the Volunteers was falling off and it was becoming apparent that many Volunteer Corps were headed towards financial collapse unless some action was taken.

 The Territorial Force was created by the Secretary of State for War, Richard Burdon Haldane, following the enactment of the Territorial and Reserve Forces Act 1907 which combined and re-organised the old Volunteer Force with the Yeomanry.
 As part of the same process, the remaining units of militia were converted to the Special Reserve.
 Most Volunteer infantry units had unique identities, but lost these in the reorganisation, becoming Territorial battalions of Regular Army infantry regiments.
 Only one infantry unit, the London Regiment, has maintained a separate identity.